askeledz/mobile-automation/README.md

 - Start AVD:
   - #emulator -avd Andrej_AVD_Nexus_5X_API_24

 - Start Appium and you are ready for ANDROID test.
+MAke sure you set DesiredCapabilities according to you AVD.

 Appium-iOS-Inspector:
 *******************************